allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 ### Fragment Component Tests

-Essentially, in the example above will `resolveMostRecentOperation` will generate data for all child fragment containers (pagination, refetch).
+Essentially, in the example above `resolveMostRecentOperation` will generate data for all child fragment containers (pagination, refetch).
 But, usually the root component may have many child fragment components and you may want to exercise a specific component that uses `useFragment`.
-The solution for that would be to wrap your fragment container with the `useLazyLoadQuery` component that renders a Query that's spreads fragments from your fragment component:
+The solution for that would be to wrap your fragment container with the `useLazyLoadQuery` component that renders a Query that spreads fragments from your component:

 ```javascript
 test('Fragment', () => {